nqobilembatha/My-portfolio/README.md

 # My-portfolio
 # Kindly find my portfolio below as a beginner software engineer in Power Learn Project.
-Sure!
-Here’s a simple and professional README template for a portfolio project.
-You can adapt this to suit your personal style or specific content:

 Welcome to My Portfolio!

 This is my personal portfolio showcasing my skills, projects, and experience.
 It serves as a central place to demonstrate my work, whether you’re a recruiter, collaborator, or just curious about what I do.